ioBroker/ioBroker.matter/README.md

 ## Prerequisites to use this adapter

+### Used adapters and apps
+If you want to use the iobroker Visu App for device pairing you need:
+* ioBroker Visu App at least v1.3.1
+* iot Adapter at least v3.4.4

 ### General prerequisites
 * One instance of the adapter is bound to one host (aka IP).
 Multiple instances require a multi-host setup.
 * Make sure IPv6 is enabled in your network and the host you use this adapter on has an IPv6 address